 A change in wind direction can bring a period of dangerous bushfire activity, this is often seen as a trough or cold front - also known as a cool change.

 In southern Australia, cold fronts are probably the most powerful influence on our fire weather.
 Cold fronts occur at the junction of warm and cold air masses where the strong temperature contrast provides the energy source that generates the frequently associated strong winds.

 As a cold front passes, the wind direction will often swing about 90 degrees.
 Usually, the winds ahead of a cold front are hot northwesterlies, while cooler southwesterlies follow the front, with significant effects on the behaviour and structure of existing fires.

 Dry grass, parched native shrubs and dead leaves and twigs are a fire's basic fuel.
 During droughts and in very hot, windy weather, even heavy fuels like large logs and the green leaves and smaller branches of large trees can become dry and flammable.

 Heavy rainfall might quench a fire, but it can make it difficult for firefighters to access burnt areas.
 Where fires have been intense, or occur over steep terrain, heavy rain might cause severe erosion and affect water quality when rivers carry ash and sediment along.

-Thunderstorms can form in an unstable atmosphere, producing lightning.
 In some parts of Australia lightning is the main source of bushfire ignition.
 The winds during thunderstorms can make it hard to predict the behaviour and movement of a bushfire.